Cheyenne Dictionary

 -na'tóvȯhéoohe vai. beat child(ren). É-na'tóvȯhéoohe.
 He/she was spanking his/her child.
 Category: family.

 nanéso na.
 Gram: poss my child.
 Plural nanésoneho my children. nanésonėhaneo'o our (excl) children.
 Stem -néso.
 See: nenéso your child.
-Category: family.
+Category: family, relatives.

 néé'éve na. the couple. that is, a husband and wife. found in the story of The Rolling Head.
 Ques: might this be some kind of contraction of néhe and an old word for wife??
 See: néhe.
 Category: family, check.